AntonMoustache/handbooks/remote-handbook.md

 #### How your job role affects remote working

-**There's no one size fits all.** Every one of us fulfills a different role in the team and will require different levels of team face to face or client interaction.
+**There’s no one size fits all.** Every one of us fulfills a different role in the team and will require different levels of team face to face or client interaction.
 This means that remote working will be practically implemented differently with each team member.